anyfavors/n8n-helm/README.md

 curl -sSL https://github.com/norwoodj/helm-docs/releases/download/v1.14.2/helm-docs_1.14.2_Linux_x86_64.tar.gz | tar -xz -C /usr/local/bin helm-docs
 ```
 The pre-commit hooks also verify that `values.schema.json` matches the schema
 generated from `values.yaml`.
-Install the `helm-schema-gen` plugin so the check
+Install the `helm-schema-gen` plugin as shown
-can run locally.
+above so the check can run locally.
 Verify the chart locally with the same commands used in CI.
 The provided
 `scripts/run-tests.sh` helper installs missing dependencies, builds the chart
 dependencies and runs the lint and unit tests: